Data Mapping

 Tuples

-Use tuples to map multiple record fields at once.
-Each tuple item is read from the record in order.
-The record field names are ignored, as are the tuple item names, if any.
+Use tuples to map multiple data record fields at once.
+Each tuple item is read from the data record in order.
+The data record field names are ignored, as are the tuple item names, if any.

 var widgetTuples = await connector